connexta/MERLIN_Microservice_POC/README.md

 The project uses these modules:

 * `spring-boot-starter-actuator` - This module allows us to monitor the service health and metrics through `HTTP`.
-* `spring-boot-starter-websocket` - a Spring library for handing websockets.
 * `spring-kafka` - a Spring library for connecting to `Kafka` and using it in a Spring-like fashion.

 # Build